MarcArmy2003/personal-finance-tracker-2025/README.md

 This repository contains a modular and privacy-conscious framework for managing personal finances using AI-enhanced insights, structured Google Sheets or Excel inputs, and customizable automation flows.

+💸 Personal Finance Tracker 2025

+### 🧾 Description

+**Personal Finance Tracker 2025** is a modular, privacy-conscious system for managing personal finances using structured inputs, automation flows, and optional AI-powered insights.
+Built with flexibility and control in mind, this framework supports both technical and non-technical users seeking a transparent, customizable way to track income, spending, and savings across various tools and platforms.

+This tracker supports:
+- 📊 **Structured inputs** from Google Sheets or Microsoft Excel
+- ⚙️ **Automation via Power Automate, Google Apps Script, or Notion integrations**
+- 🧠 **Optional AI-enhanced analysis** using GPT-based models for personalized financial insights
+- 🏦 **Support for single-user and multi-user (e.g., household) tracking**
+- 🔐 **Local-first and privacy-preserving architecture** (no required cloud backend)

+Ideal for users seeking to combine **financial visibility** with **automation** and **data-informed decision-making**, without relying on commercial finance apps that require data sharing or subscriptions.

+---

+### 📈 Purpose

+To build a maintainable system that helps individuals:

 ## 📊 Purpose

 To build a maintainable system that helps individuals: